 Jane Fonda dropped some serious truths about her feelings on the patriarchy during a recent interview with Brie Larson for The Edit, Net-a-Porter's digital magazine.
 "To show you the extent to which a patriarchy takes a toll on females; I’ve been raped, I’ve been sexually abused as a child and I’ve been fired because I wouldn’t sleep with my boss and I always thought it was my fault; that I didn’t do or say the right thing," she says.
-Later, she continues: "One of the great things the women’s movement has done is to make us realize that [rape and abuse is] not our fault.
+Later, she continues: "One of the great things the women’s movement has done is to make us realise that [rape and abuse is] not our fault.
 We were violated and it’s not right."

 Trauma, blame, and guilt are braided into a survivor's life after sexual assault, and it's unfortunately normal for someone to feel like there was something they should have done to prevent the abuse from happening.
-"It's never the victim’s fault," says Amy Edelstein, LCSW, Supervising Social Worker at Safe Horizon, a domestic abuse victim assistance organization.
+"It's never the victim’s fault," says Amy Edelstein, LCSW, Supervising Social Worker at Safe Horizon, a domestic abuse survivor assistance organisation.
 "People who perpetrate sexual violence are in charge of doing it or not doing it."
 Still, Edelstein says many sexual assault survivors are crippled by "should-have" thoughts.

 The messages we hear about rape ("she should've known because she went home with him" or "she was wasted and asking for it") only perpetrate the rape culture myth that survivors have a choice and that they should've done something different, Edelstein says.
 "A lot of the way we blame ourselves comes from society and the messages we hear, but those aren’t accurate," she says.
 Edelstein says that people engage in victim-blaming dialogue as a form of protection, but that's an unhealthy way to cope with the realities of sexual assault.
 "Some people say 'Oh, this couldn't happen to me,' to set themselves apart and feel better and safer about the world," she says.
 Sexual assault happens every 98 seconds, according to The Rape, Abuse & Incest National Network (RAINN) — and it can happen to anyone.